-FIO report on the modernisation of insurance regulation
+FIO report on the modernisation of insurance regulation - .PDF file.

 On 12 December 2013, the Department of the Treasury’s Federal Insurance Office (FIO) published How to Modernize and Improve the System of Insurance Regulation in the United States.
 The report was required by Title V of the Dodd-Frank Act, which required FIO to ‘conduct a study and submit a report to Congress on how to modernise and improve the system of insurance regulation in the US.’
 In the report, FIO asserts the need for meaningful federal involvement: ‘The need for uniformity and the realities of globally active, diversified financial firms compel the conclusion that federal involvement of some kind in insurance regulation is necessary.
 Regulation at the federal level would improve uniformity, efficiency and consistency and it would address concerns with uniform supervision of insurance firms with national and global activities.’